sttp/Specification/Sections/Commands.md

 If the subscriber receives a `Succeeded` response for the `NegotiateSession` command from the publisher, the subscriber will consider the session negotiations to be completed successfully.

+Once operational modes have been established for a session, the publisher and subscriber will exchange any string based payloads using the negotiated string encoding as specified by the subscriber.

 #### Metadata Refresh Command

 * Wire Format: Binary